(It’s really short)

 “Yes,” Talen said, nodding.

 “Talen?”
-Adriann asked, walking into the shop.
+Adriann asked, his tone full of gentle warning as he walked into the shop.
 He smiled at the employee.
-“She’s not making herself a nuisance, is she?” he asked her.
+“She’s not making herself a nuisance, is she?”

 Adriann bowed his head once.
 “You’re gracious.”
 He touched Talen’s elbow.
 “What are you doing?”

 “I saw these,” Talen said, and went back to the crystals.
 “Aren’t they pretty?”

 Adriann sighed.
 “Must you go look at every shiny thing you see?
 They have birds on this planet that do the same thing.”
 Talen giggled.
 “Come along.”

 She narrowed her eyes at her brother.
 “We are here to, as they say, see the sights.
 Is that not what I am doing?”

 “Nonsense.
 Get these for me.
 I believe you have what they call currency?”

 “And what are you going to do with them?”